Overview of the Wi-Fi Settings feature on LinksysSmartWiFi.com

 Under the Router Settings menu, click on Wi-Fi Settings.

-NOTE: For older Linksys router models, click on Wireless instead.
+NOTE: For certain older Linksys router models, click on Wireless instead.

 You can now configure Wi-Fi Settings according to your preference.

-NOTE: The options may vary depending on your router's model.
+NOTE: The options may vary depending on the model of your router.

 Wi-Fi Protected Setup